 Here we see plaited hair (spiraled on top), gold, pearls, and expensive clothes:

-Yes, Paul’s prohibition extends to all Christian women.
+Yes, Paul’s prohibition of ostentatious displays extends to all Christian women.
 Yes, there were Christian widows in Ephesus (1 Tim.
 5:3-16), but most Christian women were married, so surely the focus was on the households of rich Christian wives (1 Tim.
 6:17-19).
 They were not to give themselves over to conspicuous displays of wealth that separated them from everyone else.

 12..
 The Greek adjective “quiet” (hēsuchion) in v.
 2 is related to the noun (hēsuchia) found in vv.
 11-12.
 In vv.
 1-2, the church is supposed to pray for Greco-Roman leaders, so Christians may lead a “quiet” life.
 This does not mean a closed mouth, 24 / 7 / 365, in the world (1 Cor.
 5:10).
 It is impossible to believe that a Christian shopkeeper would never say one word when a customer walked into his shop–the public domain.
 To me, it sounds like Paul is telling Christians not to raise a ruckus or stir up social turmoil, as seen in the earlier riot in Ephesus (Acts 19:23-41).
-It speaks of a quiet demeanor in the middle of a worldly society.
+It speaks of a quiet and calm demeanor in the middle of a worldly society.

 Further, I cannot believe that Priscilla, married to Aquila, who taught the great Apollos in private (Acts 18:26), never said a word of instruction in public.
 In fact, since a church met in her house (1 Cor.
 16:19), it is difficult to separate the public and private.
-But Priscilla and Aquila evidently saw Apollos’s great skill and did not want to point out his deficiencies and complete his teaching, in front of everyone.
+But Prisca and Aquila evidently saw Apollos’s great skill and did not want to point out his deficiencies and complete his teaching, in front of everyone.
 Yet why would she attach an invisible “clothespin” to her mouth when the church met there?
 So “quiet” means “demeanor,” not a complete lockdown on spoken words.
-Also see Q and A no. 4, below, for further comment.
+Also see Q and A no. 4, below, for further comments.

 13..
 The little connector de in v.
 12 shows we are moving on to another topic.
 It is best to translate it as a contrast: “but.”
 However, the connector by itself is not enough.
 I depend also on the context (see point nos.
 14-16, next).

 14..
 Now let’s look at more clues that the context is domestic.
 In v.
 15, particularly, women are promised safety (or preservation) through childbirth.
 There is no way Paul would assume that a redeemed woman would have a child outside of marriage.
 Paul has in mind a husband and wife.
 The context of vv.
 12-15 is domestic.
 Further, the Artemis mythology said that if women remain true to the goddess, they will be preserved in childbearing.
 Paul takes it over this pagan promise and says in Christ they will be preserved.
 (Gary Hoag, “Why Women Must Learn in Quietness and Submission: Xenophon of Ephesus and 1 Timothy 2.”
 Seedbed.
 Youtube.com, 24 Nov.
 2015).

 15..
 Adam and Eve seem to be proper names, so they do not mean generic “mankind” and “womankind,” but Adam and Eve, a married couple.

-17.. in v.
+17..
+In v.
 14, I didn’t translate gunaik- as “wife,” but I could have, in context.
 Eve was Adam’s wife.